-The ASTM E2848 "Standard Test Method for Reporting Photovoltaic Non-Concentrator System Performance" (issued end 2011) confirms that a pyranometer is the preferred instrument for outdoor PV testing.
-SR12 pyranometer complies with the requirements of this standard.
-SR12 is also the first pyranometer of its kind meeting the ISO 9060 mandate for first class pyranometers for "solar energy test applications".
-For more information see our pyranometer selection guide.
+The ASTM E2848 "Standard Test Method for Reporting Photovoltaic Non-Concentrator System Performance" (issued end 2011) confirms that a pyranometer is the preferred instrument for PV system performance monitoring.
+SR20 pyranometer complies with the requirements of this standard.
+For more information see our pyranometer selection quide.

 WMO has approved the "pyranometric method" to calculate sunshine duration from pyranometer measurements in WMO-No. 8, Guide to Meteorological Instruments and Methods of Observation.
-This implies that SR12 may be used, in combination with appropriate software, to estimate sunshine duration.
+This implies that SR20 may be used, in combination with appropriate software, to estimate sunshine duration.
 This is much more cost-effective than using a dedicated sunshine duration sensor.
 Ask for our application note.